 Halloween Festa at Seibu Yuenchi

 Seibu Amusement Park usually open their “Halloween Festa” from the middle of September.
 Among the popular events is Trick or treat and parades.
 However, since they reopened in 2020, after half a year of renovations, things have been very different.
 Many of their popular events don’t seem to have a place in the retro amusement park.
-Unfortunately it looks like they will not have Halloween events this year.
+Unfortunately it looks like they will not have Halloween events again this year.
 But they haven’t confirmed either way yet.

-The Kisai Halloween event is cancelled for 2020.
-Kisai Halloween is Saitama’s longest running Halloween event.
+The Kisai Halloween event is cancelled again in 2021.
+Kisai Halloween was Saitama’s longest running Halloween event before the pandemic.

 Halloween World Warabi